 In addition to the 2011 Avery Fisher Career Grant, Mr. Hochman received the "Outstanding Pianist" citation at the Verbier Academy, the Festorazzi Award from the Curtis Institute of Music, second prize at the Melbourne International Chamber Music Competition, the "Partosh Prize" awarded by the Israeli Minister of Culture for best performance of an Israeli work and first prize at the National Piano Competition of the Rubin Academy of Music in Jerusalem.
 His performances have been broadcast on National Public Radio's Young Artist Showcase and Performance Today, WNET’s Sunday Arts, WQXR, CBC (Canada), ABC (Australia), Radio France and Israel's Voice of Music radio station, as well as on the European television network Mezzo.

 Born in Jerusalem, Benjamin Hochman began his studies with Esther Narkiss at the Conservatory of the Rubin Academy in Jerusalem and Emanuel Krasovsky in Tel Aviv.
 He is a graduate of the Curtis Institute of Music and the Mannes College of Music where his principal teachers were Claude Frank and Richard Goode.
 His studies were supported by the America-Israel Cultural Foundation.
-He is currently on the piano faculty of the Longy School of Music of Bard College.
+He is currently on the piano faculty of Bard College and the Longy School of Music.
 Benjamin Hochman is a Steinway Artist and lives in New York City with his wife, violinist Jennifer Koh.
 His website is http://www.benjaminhochman.com.

-JULY 2012 - PLEASE DESTROY PREVIOUSLY DATED MATERIALS
+AUGUST 2013 - PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS.